NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 #### How does the clustering algorithm work?

-The *Hierarchical Bias-Aware Clustering* (HBAC) algorithm identifies clusters in the provided dataset based on a user-defined `bias score`.
-The objective is to find clusters with low variation in the bias score within each cluster and significant variation between clusters.
+The *Hierarchical Bias-Aware Clustering* (HBAC) algorithm identifies clusters in the provided dataset based on a user-defined `outcome label`.
+The objective is to find clusters with low variation in the outcome labels within each cluster.
+Variation in the outcome labels between clusters should be high.
 HBAC iteratively finds clusters in the data using k-means (for numerical data) or k-modes clustering (for categorical data).
 For the initial split, HBAC takes the full dataset and splits it in two clusters.
-Cluster `C` – with the highest standard deviation of the bias score – is selected.
+Cluster `C` – with the highest standard deviation of the outcome label – is selected.
 Then, cluster `C` is divided into two candidate clusters `C'` and `C''`'.
-If the average bias score in either candidate cluster exceed the the average bias score in `C`, the candidate cluster with highest bias score is selected as a new cluster.
+If the average outcome label score in either candidate cluster exceed the the average outcome label score in `C`, the candidate cluster with highest outcome label score is selected as a new cluster.
 This process repeats until the maximum number of iterations (`max_iterations`) is reached or the resulting cluster fails to meet the minimum size requirement (`n_min`).
 The pseudo-code of the HBAC algorithm is provided below.

 <div style="display: flex; justify-content: center;">
   <img src="/images/BDT/pseudo_code_HBAC.png" alt="drawing" width="800px"/>
 </div>

 The HBAC-algorithm is introduced by Misztal-Radecka and Indurkya in a [scientific article](https://www.sciencedirect.com/science/article/abs/pii/S0306457321000285) as published in *Information Processing and Management* in 2021.
-Our implementation of the HBAC-algorithm advances this implementation by proposing additional methodological checks to distinguish real bias from noise, such as sample splitting, statistical hypothesis testing and measuring cluster stability.
+Our implementation of the HBAC-algorithm advances this implementation by proposing additional methodological checks to distinguish real singals from noise, such as sample splitting, statistical hypothesis testing and measuring cluster stability.
 Algorithm Audit's implementation of the algorithm can be found in the <a href="https://github.com/NGO-Algorithm-Audit/unsupervised-bias-detection/blob/master/README.md" target="_blank">unsupervised-bias-detection</a> pip package.

 #### How should the results of the tool be interpreted?

-The HBAC algorithm maximizes the difference in the bias score between clusters.
-To prevent incorrect conclusions that there is bias in the decision-making process under review when there truly is none, we split the dataset in training and test data, and hypothesis testing prevents us from (wrongly) concluding that there is a difference in the bias score while there is none.
-If statistically significant bias is detected, the outcome of the tool serves as a starting point for human experts to assess potential discrimination in the decision-making processes.
+The HBAC algorithm maximizes the difference in outcome labels between clusters.
+To prevent incorrect conclusions that there are unwanted deviations in the decision-making process under review when there truly is none, we split the dataset in training and test data, and hypothesis testing prevents us from (wrongly) concluding that there is a difference in outcome labels while there is none.
+If a statistically significant deviation is detected, the outcome of the tool serves as a starting point for human experts to assess potential discrimination in the decision-making processes.

 {{< container_close >}}